turbot/steampipe-plugin-digitalocean/README.md

 ## Query DigitalOcean with SQL

-Use SQL to query droplets, vpcs, users and more more from DigitalOcean.
+Use SQL to query droplets, vpcs, users and more from DigitalOcean.
 For example:

 ```sql
 select